Key Points: Updated 19 March 2025

 So from March 20, the Iceland-Greenland corridor will replace Blue Spruce Routes as the backup option.
 A review is also underway to decide whether to keep or remove remaining ground-based navigation aids.

-When that happens, aircraft with only 1 x LRNS will have to cross the NAT via this corridor (they’ll need ADS-B too for the bit over Greenland).
+When the Blue Spruce Routes disappear on 20 March 2025, aircraft with only 1 x LRNS will have to cross the NAT via the Iceland-Greenland corridor (they’ll need ADS-B too for the bit over Greenland).

 The new NAT Doc has this table showing where you can go on the NAT, depending on what equipment you’ve got (a bit like our own NAT Circle of Entry):